i-abdullahirshad/gamepadscheck/src/content/articles/controller-jitter.md

 - **Replace the stick module** if cleaning only helps for a few days.
 That points to a worn track rather than dirt
 - **Consider Hall effect or TMR sticks** on your next controller.
 They measure a magnetic field instead of dragging a contact across a track, so they do not develop this kind of noise

 ### **Why this matters more than a spec sheet**

-Chasing polling rates past 1000Hz buys you fractions of a millisecond.
-Fixing jitter can remove several milliseconds of unpredictable variation, and unpredictable variation is the part your hands cannot adapt to.
+While chasing a [good controller polling rate](/good-controller-polling-rate/) past 1000Hz buys you fractions of a millisecond, fixing jitter can remove several milliseconds of unpredictable variation—and unpredictable variation is the part your hands cannot adapt to.

 If a controller feels inconsistent rather than simply slow, stop looking at the numbers on the box.
 Rest it on a table, watch the values, and find out whether the problem is in the connection or in the sticks.
 That answer is more useful than any spec the manufacturer chose to print.